danielarmengolaltayo/me/mirrors.md

 The others.

 They act also as avatars for you.
-They perform in your eyes as vivid representations of what you might be or what you don't want to be.
+Constantly and endlessly performing for you, as vivid representations of what you might be or what you do not want to be.
 Living simulations of your projected self.

 A conversation?
 Feedback.
-The better somebody is listening you, the better is the bouncing back of your emotions.
+The better somebody is listening to you, the better is the bouncing back of your emotions.

 A yawn.
 An unexpected smile.
 A close look to another face and you will see your shadow moving inside the black of the eyes.